 Belgium cannot issue diplomatic passports to Palestinians for UN assembly

 Following the United States’ announcement last week that it would not issue visas to the Palestinian delegation, the ABP suggested bypassing the decision by providing Belgian diplomatic passports, specifically for Palestinian authority president Mahmoud Abbas.
-According to its chairman, former senator Pierre Galand, Belgium and other "friendly" countries adopted a similar approach in 1988, when the US refused visas to Palestinian officials, including Abbas’s predecessor, Yasser Arafat.

-Limits of diplomatic passports in the US
+Limits in the US

-Belgian diplomats noted that even if such passports could be issued, they would not resolve the problem, as the US remains the authority responsible for granting visas.
 "US visa requirements remain in effect, even if one holds a diplomatic passport issued by another authority.
-The US authorities systematically refuse visas to representatives of the Palestinian Authority and the PLO for political reasons," their statement read.
+The US authorities systematically refuse visas to representatives of the Palestinian Authority and the PLO for political reasons," the ministry said.

 Foreign minister Maxime Prévot described the US decision as "unjust and counterproductive" at the end of August, at a time when several countries, led by France and Saudi Arabia, are seeking to revive the two-state solution.
 A conference on the subject is being organised on the sidelines of the General Assembly.